 What Will They Test?

-The doctor will probably ask you a few general questions about your health.
+The doctor will ask you a few general questions about your health.
 This might include finding out about the quality of sleep, and any particular aches or pains.
 They will also want to know about any conditions family members have had that might be hereditary.
 You will also get asked about drinking and smoking.

 They will take your height and weight and look at your body mass index.
-This measurement can be used to identify if you are at risk of any particular conditions such as heart disease, stroke or diabetes.
+This measurement can be used to identify if you are at risk of any particular conditions such as heart disease, stroke, or diabetes.

 A blood pressure check can be used to examine for signs of heart disease, and the potential risk of having a stroke in the future.